ShengLanLuKPHDK/SWAT2012rev637/README.md

 # SWAT2012rev637
 Development of DrainP module based on the SWAT source code version 637.

-**Exclude the 'sub-subbasin.f' file for a successful build.

-The original SWAT code includes a file 'sub-subbasin.f', is like a copy of the 'subbasin.f', but I don't know what it does except for causing failure in build.

 #Changes in DrainP
 **Three files added